-Hercules Technology Growth Capital, Inc.
+Hercules Capital, Inc.

-In February 2015, the Company entered into a loan and security agreement (the "Hercules Loan") with Hercules Technology Growth Capital, Inc. ("Hercules") for a term loan of up to \$25.0 million.
+In February 2015, the Company entered into a loan and security agreement (the "Hercules Loan") with Hercules Capital, Inc. ("Hercules") for a term loan of up to \$25.0 million.
+In August 2016, the Company entered into the First Amendment to Loan and Security Agreement (the "First Amendment") with Hercules which amends certain terms of the Hercules Loan.
 A first tranche of \$16.5 million was funded upon execution of the Hercules Loan, approximately \$15.5 million of which was used to repay the Company's existing term loan with Oxford.
-The Company is scheduled to make interest-only payments on the loan until July 1, 2016, which period may be extended under certain circumstances.
-Under the terms of the Hercules Loan, the Company may, but is not obligated to, draw an additional tranche of up to \$8.5 million prior to July 1, 2016, subject to the achievement of certain clinical milestones, which may be extended to December 31, 2016 under certain circumstances.